-According to Dr. Steven Gundry (pg 111, The Plant Paradox), they are found in most plastics, scented cosmetics, preservatives, sunscreens, household cleaning products, laundry products, register receipts, make-up, deodorants, toothpaste (with triclosan), food treated with pesticides, insecticides and herbicides, NSAIDS, broad spectrum antibiotics, stomach acid blockers, exposure to blue light.
+According to Dr. Steven Gundry (pg 111, The Plant Paradox), they are found in most plastics, scented cosmetics, preservatives, sunscreens, household cleaning products, laundry products, register receipts, make-up, deodorants, toothpaste (with triclosan), food treated with pesticides, insecticides and herbicides, NSAIDS, broad-spectrum antibiotics, stomach acid blockers, exposure to blue light.

 Endocrine disruptors are everywhere.
 Here there are few ideas about how to avoid them:

-- Buy organic fruits and vegetables, especially when it comes to THE DIRTY DOZEN.
-Buy only high quality meat, as described at point 4.
+- Buy organic fruits and vegetables, especially when it comes to The Dirty Dozen.
+Buy only high-quality meat, as described at point 4.

 I’ll end this long article with a warning: this journey might seem a little lonely at the beginning.
 At least that’s how it felt for me.
-We are ready when we are ready, and no one can be forced to eat healthily, unless they are ready for it.
-When I started, I was so excited to share the improvements on my health after my first month, that I wrote a big article about it (I didn’t have a blog or food instagram at the time, so I did it on my personal Facebook).
+We are ready when we are ready, and no one can be forced to eat healthily unless they are ready for it.
+When I started, I was so excited to share the improvements in my health after my first month that I wrote a big article about it (I didn’t have a blog or food Instagram at the time, so I did it on my personal Facebook).
 To say I was disappointed by the reactions (or lack of…) I got, is an understatement.
-But that was the moment when I realized I have to make my own tribe, who would support me in this journey.
+But that was the moment when I realized I had to make my tribe who would support me in this journey.